 What does "no-cost birth control" mean?
-How would it work?
+How does it work?

 "No-cost" means that women can get their prescriptions for birth control filled without a copay.

-Under the health-care law, the cost of contraception will be included as part of your premium--meaning no more out-of-pocket payments at the pharmacy counter.
+Under the health-care law, the cost of contraception is included as part of your premium—meaning no more out-of-pocket payments at the pharmacy counter.

 Improving women's access to birth control is positive in many ways.
 A woman who can plan when to have a family is able to participate in society more fully.
 Allowing women to plan and space their pregnancies contributes to healthy childbearing.
 And ultimately, fewer unintended pregnancies can reduce the need for abortion.

 No-cost birth control is especially important for women who cannot afford prescription contraception or a deductible.

 Wait.
 Wasn't birth control easy to get already?

 One in three women has struggled with the cost of prescription birth control at some point.